 Send leads to Mailchimp

 Congrats, you’ve now connected your Mailchimp account with Leadpages!
-To start sending leads to Mailchimp, open the integration settings for your page, site, pop-up, trigger link, or opt-in text, and select the audience where you’d like contacts to end up.
+To start sending leads to Mailchimp, open the integration settings for your page, site, pop-up, or alert bar, and select the audience where you’d like contacts to end up.

 Define your fields

 To collect information beyond an email address and name, you’ll need to set up additional fields within Mailchimp.
 There are a few ways to do this, which are covered here by Mailchimp: Manage Audience and Signup Form Fields.

 After you configure your form within Mailchimp, you should see any additional fields appear so you can add them to your form within Leadpages (more information on adding custom fields to a form widget).